Vedpal Tyagi: Early life and career

-Vedpal Tyagi (28 December 1915 – 30 October 1979), alternatively Ved Pal Tyagi, was an Indian judge who was the acting Governor of Rajasthan, serving from 15 February 1977 to 11 May 1977.
-He was appointed to the role, following the resignation of Jogendra Singh Before becoming a judge Justice Tyagi was a cabinet minister and was holding two portfolios of law and rehabilitation.
-He later became leader of opposition also.
-After retirement he was appointed the Vice chancellor of Rajasthan university.
+On 13 September 1962 he was appointed as the Judge of Rajasthan High Court and elevated as Chief Justice of the same on 6 November 1975.
+He became the acting Governor of Rajasthan, serving from 15 February 1977 to 11 May 1977.
+He was appointed to the role, following the resignation of Jogendra Singh.
+He retired from Rajasthan High Court on 27 December 1977 and after retirement he was appointed the Vice chancellor of Rajasthan university.
 Tyagi died on 30 October 1979, at the age of 63.